-- > Governor of Barnsley College with effect from September 2022.
-[Unpaid] - > Independent Chair of Lincolnshire Local Pension Board with effect from July 2024.
-[Remunerated with a member allowance]
+Sovernor of Barnsley College - with effect from September 2022.
+[Unpaid]

+Independent Chair of Lincolnshire Local Pension Board - with effect from July 2024.
+[Remunerated with a member allowance] The Director has made the appropriate declarations in respect of these appointments and arrangements have been put in place.

-The Director has made the appropriate declarations in respect of these appointments and arrangements have been put in place to ensure that the Director is not involved with specific decisions or discussions concerning Barnsley College's participation in the Fund.
+The Director has made the appropriate declarations in respect of these appointments and arrangements have been put in place to ensure that the Director is not $\vec{\omega}$ involved with specific decisions or discussions concerning Barnsley College's participation in the Fund.